Trashtalkers/murder-scripts/Murder2Todo.md

 -  Map Editor
   -  User add clues/tasks and set pins
   -  Show all item/clues/tasks on map
+-  Select script on room create, copy all the items
 -  Notifications for new items, lost items
 -  add icons for players as assets
 -  Known players (with Star and additional text)